Estimating Pension Costs and Measuring Assets

 Report on Financial Condition includes sections that highlight not only where the Retirement Systems are headed, but how the future can look different.

-The Office of the State Actuary is responsible for providing an actuarial fiscal note on each pension bill introduced in the Legislature and all amendments that are offered.
+The Office of the State Actuary provides actuarial fiscal notes on certain pension bills introduced in the Legislature and amendments that are offered.
 OSA may also provide an actuarial fiscal note for any bill that changes retirement behavior or impacts assumptions used in pricing pension benefits.

 Actuarial fiscal notes are